Hotcum48/chrome-devtools-mcp/README.md

 **On Windows 11**

-Configure the Chrome install location and increase the startup timeout by updating `.codex/config.toml` and adding the following `env` and `startup_timeout_ms` parameters:
+Configure the Chrome "--autoConnect location and increase the startup timeout by updating `.codex/config.toml` and adding the following `env` and `startup_timeout_ms` parameters:

 ```
 [mcp_servers.chrome-devtools]